Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 This includes both direct mentions (where a type name, constant name or function name is mentioned), and indirect mentions (e.g. “verify\_ext”, “context has been set up”).

-ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/207): update unit tests to validate the new interfaces.

 #### Remove RSA-ALT

 ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/208): Remove the option `MBEDTLS_PK_RSA_ALT_SUPPORT` and all code guarded by it, as well as `MBEDTLS_PK_RSA_ALT`.